SchoolOfFreelancing/Crypto-Bazzar/README.md

 Once you're done with the configuration, render the files using `rake render:config`.
 You can easily apply your changes at any time by running this command.

-    Note: be sure to append all the subdomains based on app.domain to your /etc/hosts file if you're running MicroKube locally